-V. L. Bailey was supported by the U.S. Department of Energy (DOE), Office of Science, Office of Biological and Environmental Research as part of the Terrestrial Ecosystem Science program.
+V. L. Bailey was supported by the Terrestrial Ecosystem Science program of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science.
 Pacific Northwest National Laboratory is operated for DOE by Battelle Memorial Institute under contract DE-AC05-557 76RL01830.
 K. Lajtha was supported by National Science Foundation DEB-1257032.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]

 Microbial cycling of phosphorus through reduction-oxidation reactions is older and more widespre [more...]